Family mediation for separating couples

 The Family Mediation Service is free.

-In November 2011, the Family Mediation Service was transferred to the Legal Aid Board.
-You can find a list of full-time and part-time Family Mediation Service offices, as well as information on the family Mediation Service on the Legal Aid Board's website.
-They also have a leaflet on the service.
+The Family Mediation Service is provided by the Legal Aid Board.
+You can find a list of Family Mediation Service offices, as well as information on the Family Mediation Service on the Legal Aid Board's website.
+They also have a leaflet on the service (pdf).